dart-lang/language/working/1426-extension-types/feature-specification-views.md

 view will actually refer directly to the underlying wrapped object.
-Every member access (e.g., an invocation of a method or a getter) on an expression whose static type is a view will invoke a member of the view (with a few exceptions, as explained below), but this occurs because those member accesses are resolved statically, which means that the wrapper object is not actually needed.
+Every member access (e.g., an invocation of a method or a getter) on an expression whose static type is a view will invoke a member of the view (with some exceptions, as explained below), but this occurs because those member accesses are resolved statically, which means that the wrapper object is not actually needed.

-In this document, given that there is no wrapper object, we will refer to the "wrapped" object as the _representation object_ of the view, or just the _representation_.
+Given that there is no wrapper object, we will refer to the "wrapped" object as the _representation object_ of the view, or just the _representation_.

 Inside the view declaration, the keyword `this` is a reference to the representation whose static type is the enclosing view.
 A member